 An introduction to creating animation presentations as they apply to the digital environment as well as traditional skills such as storyboarding and script preparation.
-The software used is Macromedia Flash.
-Flash is the most widely used animation tool for interactive media and has become an essential tool for web designers.
-Other software programs that may be considered are Macromedia Director and Adobe Photoshop.
+The software used is Flash, which is the most widely used animation tool for interactive media and has become an essential tool for web designers.
+Other software programs that may be used during this course are Director and Photoshop.